morganfshirley/resume/README.md

 purposes you like.
 The intended purpose is to make your own resume pretty without having to think very much about LaTeX.

-See my advice at http://lug.oregonstate.edu/blog/resume/ for other technical resume tips.
+See the template creater's advice at http://lug.oregonstate.edu/blog/resume/ for other technical resume tips.

 To use my resume as a template for your own, either fork this repository (that "fork" button in the upper right) or simply take a copy of the resume.tex